Supporting Afghan Refugees in Oklahoma

 Stillwater News Press: Agencies prepare as Afghan refugees start arriving in Oklahoma

 Where You Can Help

-We will have many, many opportunities to share our Okie spirit with our neighbors, whether it is through your donations of money, clothing, or food; your time spent volunteering; or simply by sharing the special skills and resources that you bring to the table.
+We have many, many opportunities to share our Okie spirit with our new neighbors, whether it is through your donations of money, clothing, or household goods; your time spent volunteering, or simply by sharing the special skills and resources that you bring to the table.

 Below are the main areas where we anticipate needing you the most:

 UPDATE as of 6/1/2022:

 - Cash donations help us to purchase certain items wholesale.
 If you would like to donate online, you can click here: https://cairoklahoma-bloom.kindful.com/?campaign=1166983

 - We also now have an Amazon wishlist with high demand items and specific items that are helping us to organize, store, sort, and deliver clothing to our new friends: See our Amazon Wish List: https://www.amazon.com/hz/wishlist/ls/MYPXYILYFJS4?ref_=wl_share